AI Use Cases/Construction

 Revenue & Operational Impact

 When screening stalls, project managers escalate directly to HR, pulling focus from recruitment strategy.
 Subcontractors submit crew rosters with incomplete documentation, forcing superintendents to hold mobilization pending credential verification - schedule variance compounds immediately.
-Firms report 3-4 week hiring cycles for skilled trades when industry standard is 5-7 business days.
-This lag directly impacts project margin: crews sit idle, overtime accelerates, and bid labor rates diverge from actuals by 8-12%.
+Skilled-trade hiring cycles stretch to 3-4 weeks while active job sites wait on crews.
+That lag lands directly on project margin: crews sit idle, overtime accelerates, and bid labor rates drift away from actuals.

 Why Generic Tools Fail